neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/text-classification/text-classification-cli.md

 The model trains for 3 epochs, converging to ~91% accuracy on the validation set.
 Because we applied a sparse transfer recipe, which instructs SparseML to maintain the sparsity of the starting pruned checkpoint and apply quantization, the final model is 90% pruned and quantized!

-## Sparse Transfer Learning with Custom Dataset (Single-Input Multi-Class - TweetEval)
+## Sparse Transfer Learning with a Custom Dataset (Single-Input Multi-Class - TweetEval)

 Beyond the built-in GLUE tasks, we can also use custom text classification datasets.
 The datasets can either be passed as Hugging Face hub dataset identifiers or via local CSV files.